 10.2 Email communication.
-We will communicate with you and your advisers about the Matter (including Confidential Information) by email, unless you instruct us otherwise.
+We will communicate with you and your advisers about the Matter (including Confidential Information) by email, unless you instruct us otherwise in writing.

 10.3 Follow up.
 Email communications are not totally secure or error-free.
 We use filtering software to reduce spam and harmful viruses entering our systems.
 As there is a risk of filtering out legitimate correspondence, you should not assume that we receive every email.
 Please follow up important communications by phone, post or fax.

-10.4 Liability for viruses.
-We are not liable if our filtering software or other virus or electronic protection does not function and your systems are infected by any email or other form of delivery of information (such as CD, DVD, memory stick or via the internet) from us.
+10.5 Liability for viruses or cyber-attacks.
+As far as the law allows, we are not liable if our cyber-security filtering software or other virus or electronic protection does not function or it malfunctions and your systems are infected by any email or other form of delivery of information (such as CD, DVD, memory stick or via the internet) from us.